 - Cream of tartar + whole milk

-- Yogurt + whole milk
+- Plain yogurt + whole milk

 - Sour cream + whole milk

-I assumed that people will have milk in their refrigerator more often than half and half, so I used whole milk combined with various acids in this experiment.
+You probably have milk in your refrigerator more often than half and half.
+Because of this, I used whole milk in this experiment.

 Results